 Community-led and community-based model to create sustained neighborhood change.

-United Neighborhoods launched in 2017 into the Renaissance West and Grier Heights neighborhoods.
+United Neighborhoods launched in 2017 in Charlotte’s Renaissance West and Grier Heights neighborhoods.
 In 2022, Lakeview was added as a third neighborhood.
-Working with a “community quarterback” lead partner in each community, United Way funds and guides the work toward achieving its collective goal of building a thriving neighborhood where families want to live.
+Working with a lead partner agency— a “Community Quarterback”— in each community, United Way funds and guides the work toward achieving its collective goal of building a thriving neighborhood in which families want to live.

 Transformation and revitalization efforts are driven through community-specific strategies backed by multi-year funding and staff resources from United Way.
-Needs are identified by residents and addressed by a coalition of community stakeholders that includes residents, schools, nonprofits, government officials, churches, hospitals and businesses.
+Needs are identified by residents and addressed by a coalition of community stakeholders that includes residents, schools, nonprofits, government officials, places of worship, hospitals and businesses.

 United Neighborhoods expands with the addition of six “Block Building Grants”.